AmericanAirlines/Hangar/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve.
-Please make sure to use a descriptive title for the issue.
+about: Create a bug report to help us improve.
+Please make sure to use a descriptive title.
-title: '[Bug] - YOUR_TITLE_HERE'
 labels: bug
 ---